 Improves Cognitive Performance

-Research has shown that walking can improve cognitive performance, especially in older adults.
-Walking regularly can help to preserve memory and thinking skills as you age (6).
+Research has shown that walking can improve cognitive performance, particularly in older adults.
+Walking regularly can help preserve memory and thinking skills as you age (6).

 Boosts Energy